With Monuments, an Indie Theater Tries to Disrupt Traditional Distribution

 It worked.

-“The people who ended up coming in to invest in this film, and who are executive producers on the film, genuinely liked the script, wanted to be part of it creatively in their way, were incredibly deferential to us, the artists, in being able to make the film we wanted to make, and were incredibly supportive throughout the process.
+“The executive producers on the film, and EP Ed Toolis specifically, genuinely liked the script, wanted to be part of it creatively in their way, were incredibly deferential to us, the artists, in being able to make the film we wanted to make, and were incredibly supportive throughout the process.
 It was sort of a dream in a lot of ways,” Newell says.

 He shot the film in 2018, finished it in 2019, and hit the festival circuit.
 It won the coveted Audience Award for a U.S. Independent Feature at the Nashville Film Festival, and was headed next to the Heartland International Film Festival.
 That’s when it caught the attention of Mendelssohn, who knew Newell’s wife, Rebecca Fons, through her film work — she was the director of programming at FilmScene in Iowa City, and is now the director of programming at the Gene Siskel Film Center of the School of the Art Institute of Chicago.